Fiddleleaf Fig: Care Tips For This Fabulous Houseplant

 Fiddleleaf Figs are a houseplant which truly makes a statement.
 Their huge, glossy foliage says: "look at me".
 Get care tips here.

-This plant is especially favored by people by those who are fans of a groovy, modern environment.
+The Fiddleleaf Fig plant is especially favored by people by those who are fans of a groovy, modern environment.
 I believe it would fit into a Palm Springs lounge with ease.
-It has a very different look from its more common leaf laden Ficus benjamina cousin, that’s for sure.
+It has a very different look from its more common leaf-laden Ficus benjamina cousin, that’s for sure.

 2 Fiddleleaf Figs are better than 1!

 As you can see, even the smaller Fiddleleafs have huge leaves.